Rainier Farm Biogas ProjectHB

 Sustainable Development Benefits

 The Environment: The Rainier Biogas Project is projected to avoid more than 4,000 metric tonnes of CO2 emissions annually, helping to reduce pollution that is contributing to climate change.
-The project also helps protect two vulnerable watersheds—removing more than 100 tons of nitrogen and 22 tons of phosphorus from manure spread on cropland each year.
+The project also helps protect two vulnerable watersheds by removing a portion of the nitrogen and phosphorus from manure spread on cropland each year.
 If not handled properly, nutrient-laden manure can harm lakes, streams, and groundwater.

-Family Farmers: The farms and community benefit from free manure processing which nearly eliminates odor, kills weed seeds, and reduces bad bacteria levels.
+Family Farmers: The farms and community benefit from free manure processing which nearly eliminates odor, kills weed seeds, and reduces pathogen levels.
 In addition, fiber separated during the process provides a safe, local source of cow bedding for the farmers.
-Using this bedding in place of imported sawdust saves farmers thousands of dollars per year.
+Using this bedding in place of imported sawdust can save farmers thousands of dollars per year.

 The Community: The Enumclaw area benefits from the creation of several long-term operations jobs, a stronger dairy community, reduced odor, less chance of manure fecal coliform reaching streams, and reduced nutrient loading on cropland.
 The wider region benefits from energy production, improved disposal options for food-processing waste and agricultural residues, and reduced emissions from avoided lagoon methane and power generation.